-In May 2008 and April 2009 the AASB issued omnibus of amendments to its Standards as part of the Annual Improvements Project, primarily with a view to removing inconsistencies and clarifying wording.
+In May 2009 and June 2010 the AASB issued omnibus of amendments to its Standards as part of the Annual Improvements Project, primarily with a view to removing inconsistencies and clarifying wording.
 There are separate transitional provisions and application dates for each amendment.
+The adoption of the following amendments resulted in changes to accounting policies but did not have any impact on the financial position or performance of the Group.